-Communications and Information Technology Minister Amy Adams has congratulated eight New Zealand organisations which have been selected as finalists in the global World Summit Awards for creativity and innovation in ICT.
+Communications Minister Amy Adams has acknowledged six New Zealand companies which have been selected as finalists in this year’s World Summit Awards for creativity and innovation in ICT.

 New Zealand has participated in the World Summit Awards since 2003.
 This year’s winners will be announced after final judging takes place in Estonia in late October.

 For more information on the Worlds Summit Awards go to: wsa-awards.org.nz

 Media contact: Kristy Martin 022 015 8039

 - Figure.NZ (Government & Open Data) Figure.NZ (formerly Wiki New Zealand) is truly democratizing data.
 Figure.NZ takes the bold and unique stance that everyone can be a user of data, and that technology and systems should be designed to deliver to that standard.
 Figure.NZ has developed a platform to do this – it brings together and standardises data from the public sector, private sector and academia, and it provides it in formats that make it usable, fun and easy for everyone – from experienced users to children.
 Further information is available at: Figure.NZ

 - ARANZ Medical (Health & Environment)ARANZ Medical’s 3D scanning and information systems gives a voice to patients suffering chronic wounds and amputations by bringing to light the true status of their wound healing progress and skin dimensions during assessment.
 Innovations include Silhouette, an FDA-approved electronic wound assessment system, and FastSCAN II, a 3D scanning system for orthotics and prosthetics.
 ARANZ Medical’s mission is to use their skill in structured light technology and IT to equip researchers and clinicians alike with knowledge that will empower them to improve the lives of millions of people worldwide, including high risk groups such as diabetes sufferers and the elderly.
 Further information is available at: www.aranzmedical.com